We can learn so much about leadership from Bible verses.

 “For God gave us a spirit not of fear but of power and love and self-control.”

-A lot of things about leadership can be scary, but God provides us with everything we need including the courage and strength we need.
+Many aspects of leadership can be scary, but God provides us with everything we need, including the courage and strength we need.

 Romans 12:18